notofonts/noto-docs/src/miniarticles/NotoSansTakri.md

 # Noto Sans Takri

-Noto Sans Takri is a sans serif design for texts in the historical Takri script.
+Noto Sans Takri is a unmodulated (“sans serif”) design for texts in the historical Takri script.

 Noto Sans Takri has multiple weights, contains 95 glyphs, 8 OpenType features, and supports 86 characters from 2 Unicode blocks: Takri, Common Indic Number Forms.